Voter Registration In Washington

 Primary Elections In Washington

-Washington has open primaries.
-Voters are not asked for party affiliation when registering to vote, and they are asked for a party declaration only in presidential primaries.
-Party affiliation is removed from all ballots after elections.
+Washington has open presidential primaries.
+Voters are not asked for party affiliation when registering to vote, and are only asked for a party declaration in presidential primaries -- however, this has no bearing on how a voter may vote in future presidential primaries.
+For all other primaries, Washington uses a top-two primary system that allows voters to choose among all candidates running for each office.
+The two candidates who receive the most votes in the Primary Election qualify for the General Election.
 17-year-olds cannot vote in the primary election even if they will be 18 by the corresponding general election.

 Voter ID In Washington